Scheduled Workflows

 • schedule_name is yours to pick.
 It's how you let a single workflow run on more than one cadence - e.g., hourly-us-east and hourly-us-west for the same DataSyncWorkflow.

 At fire time, the scheduler resolves the workflow by name and uses the most recently registered version in the workflow_versions table.
-That means redeploying with a changed run() body picks up the new DAG on the next fire - older schedules don't pin you to old code.
+That means redeploying with a changed run() body picks up the newly compiled workflow on the next fire - older schedules don't pin you to old code.

 Cron schedules